We are a small local business!

 c.
 Coorong Quays Fuel Dock landing in fromt of Islanders Tavern (Tolarno Drive, Hindmarsh Island)

-When you make a booking we contact you to discuss which pick-up location is suitable.
+When you make a booking we contact you to discuss which pick-up location is most suitable.

 Our commercial license currently limits us to 4 passengers, regardless of age or weight.
 For commercial boats any person over 12 months of age is considered a passenger.

-Our boat does not have any wet facilities so a single cruise is limited to two hours.
-However longer morning or afternoon excursions can be organised (see visiting the Finniss River and Clayton Bay) by appointment.
+Our boat does not have any wet facilities so a single cruise is limited to two hours, so we offer a range of difefrent services from 60min to 2 hours.
+However longer morning or afternoon excursions (ie. two 2hr cruises) can be organised by appointment.

-Generally yes, as we have PFD’s for all persons including infants.
+Generally YES, and we have PFD’s for all persons including infants.
 We have a customised boat entry frame which provides excellent handholds and support, however as you do need to step into and out of the boat passengers must have mobility equivalent to climbing a short set of stairs.

 a.
 Online: you can book & pre-pay defined start time cruises as long as you book at least 24hours in advance.